HAAG Committee of Management

 Hoda has worked in the not for profit sector as a counsellor, case manager, community development worker, mediator, team leader and manager.
 She has worked with clients in complex situations involving family violence, homelessness, housing issues, mental health, drug abuse, family separation, gambling addiction, and with migrants and refugees.

 She has been involved with HAAG since 2016 as a Bi-lingual community educator, delivering information sessions about housing options for older people in Arablic speaking Assyrian and Chaldean communities.
+She is a member of HAAG's Cultural and Linguistically Diverse community reference group.

 Andrew Rogers is a semi-retired educator and trainer who currently works in the field of diversity and inclusion.
 He is also active in his commitment to improving the wellbeing of older LGBTIQ people.
 As a trainer with Val’s LGBTI Ageing and Aged Care, Andrew has a developed understanding of the needs and supports necessary to ensure the healthy ageing of older people in the LGBTI community.